bfuchs18/FoodBrainStudy_fMRI-foodcue/README.md

 In this folder:

+-   deidentify_data.R: removes PII from datasets in data/raw/ and copies de-identified data into data/raw_deidentified/
 -   data_org.R: imports raw data and generates datasets for subsequent processing or analyses.
 This is sourced by gen_{}.R and analyze_{}.Rmd scripts
 -   gen_likefull.R: organizes post-scan liking and anticipated fullness ratings for analyses.
 This is sourced by analyze_likefull.Rmd
 -   gen_V6_covariates: generates and exports a database (csv) with pre-mri fullness and anxiety covariates.
 This data is imported and combined with other covariates via BIDS/code/afni/groupanalyses_paper1/prep_3dttest_covTable.py